What is Helm?

 It creates a Chart.yaml file containing global variables for the chart such as version and description.

 Then comes templates directory.
 There you put all the *.yaml files for Kubernetes.
 Helm uses Go template markup language to customize *.yaml files.
 Helm creates three default file types: deployment, service, ingress.
-All the files in this directory are skeletons, which are filled with the variables from the values.yaml when you deploy your Helm chart.
+All the files in this directory are skeletons that are filled with the variables from the values.yaml when you deploy your Helm chart.
 File _helpers.tpl contains your custom helper functions for variable calculation.

 By default, Helm creates an nginx deployment.
 We will customize it to create a Helm Chart to deploy mysql on Kubernetes cluster.
 Add new deployment to the templates directory.